 5. Social Work Assessments / Risk Assessments

 5.1 Initial contact and building relationships

-CSE reports and inquiries have found that professionals, family members and the public who were raising concerns were not properly listened to.
+CSE and OSA reports and inquiries have often found that professionals, family members and the public who were raising concerns were not properly listened to.
 There are other difficulties which prevent victims coming forward.
 Those who may be victims of abuse often find it difficult to speak out about their situation, particularly when they have been sexually abused as it will require disclosing very personal details.
 Undertaking assessments is a key time for victims / survivors, in both disclosing very distressing intimidate information as well as taking initial steps to form trusting relationships with the professionals tasked with protecting them (see Record Keeping).